How to Set Up and Use Webhooks in Testlify

 • candidate.score_updated — fired when a candidate's score is manually adjusted

-Browse all events, their full schemas, and example payloads in the Event Catalog tab or at the link below:
+Browse all events, full schemas, and example payloads in the Event Catalog tab or at hooks.testlify.com.

 Logs

 The Logs tab shows a full message log for all events sent to your endpoints.
-Each entry shows:
+Each entry displays:

 • Message ID